-However, just because a lot of organisations aren’t taking internal communications seriously, doesn’t mean they shouldn’t be doing.
+However, just because a lot of organisations aren’t taking internal communications seriously, doesn’t mean they shouldn’t be.

 In other words, if you think developing an internal communications strategy is a pointless and costly indulgence, think again.

-The good news is that with the right communications strategy, businesses can now draw on a host of different technologies to get their message across.
+The good news is that with the right communications strategy, businesses can now draw on a host of different technologies to get their message across, beyond sporadic emails or full-on meetings.
 Here are just five that will help you along:

-- The company intranet – If you don’t already have one of these, then you should definitely consider getting one.
+If you don’t already have one of these, then you should definitely consider getting one.
 That is because an informative and engaging intranet can become the go-to resource for employees looking to find out what is happening in different parts of your business.
-Not only can it be a valuable tool for minimizing uncertainty in times of change, it can also help underpin a positive culture of openness and collaboration.
+Not only can it be a valuable tool for minimising uncertainty in times of change, it can also help underpin a positive culture of openness and collaboration.

-- Social Media – Whilst some employees will always prefer to check the intranet or read the company newsletter over coffee, others will want to get their company updates on social media, so don’t forget this important channel.
-As well as helping you to engage with regular users, such as Millennials, social media is also one of the quickest ways to stem the rumour mill by getting news out fast.
+While some employees will always prefer to check the intranet or read the company newsletter over coffee, others will want to get their company updates on social media, so don’t forget this important channel.
+As well as helping you to engage with regular users, such as millennials, social media is also one of the quickest ways to stem the rumour mill by getting news out fast.

 Developing an internal communications strategy

 Of course, none of the above technologies will be of any use to you without the correct communications strategy in place.

 But what if you are not sure where to start?
 The good news is that you will find a host of information online to help you develop an effective internal communications strategy.